0.x postThis post uses the 0.x package names and APIs. For the current release see the 1.x docs and the migration guide.

 Why build it in the browser?

-Traditional template engines run on the server — you upload a template, send data via API, and get back a filled PDF or DOCX.
-This works, but:
+Many template engines run on the server: upload a template, send data via API, and receive a filled PDF or DOCX.
+That works, but it adds trade-offs:

 Setting up the template editor